Identifiability of VAR(1) model in a stationary setting: Jacobian Structure of VAR(1) in the Stationary Setting

 Theorem \ref{thm:J_G_ext_cal} enables us to calculate the extended Jacobian matrix $\overline{\mathbf{J}}_G$ for any directed graph $G$, meaning that we can also calculate the Jacobian matrix $\mathbf{J}_G$, since $\overline{\mathbf{J}}_G$ is just $\mathbf{J}_G$ with additional columns that are identical to a subset of columns of $\mathbf{J}_G$.
 Recall that the Jacobian matroid is the set of coordinates of columns that are linearly independent.
-The next section presents a new concept called "maximal classes", for any directed graph, which is highly related to the linear independence of the Jacobian matrix, and is at the core of this study.
+In the next section, we introduce \textit{maximal classes}, which will later be used to study the Jacobian matroid.